ramanathanlab/deepdrivemd/README.md

 ```
 - `1FME-unfolded.pdb` the PDB file used to start the simulation
 - `contact_map.npy`, `rmsd.npy`: the preprocessed data files which will be input into the train and inference tasks
-- `input.yaml`, `output.yaml`: These simply log the task function input and return values, they are helpful for debugging but not strtictly necessary
+- `input.yaml`, `output.yaml`: These simply log the task function input and return values, they are helpful for debugging but are not strtictly necessary
 - `sim.dcd`: the simulation trajectory file containing all the coordinate frames
 - `sim.log`: a simulation log detailing the energy, steps taken, ns/day, etc